 The psychological term for the role you occupied as a teen in your family is called ‘the parentified child’.
-The parentified child takes over roles that have been abdicated by parents, due to their neglect, incompetence, or mental health issues, such as narcissistic personality disorder.
+The parentified child takes over roles that have been abdicated by parents, due to their narcissist neglect, incompetence, or mental health issues, such as narcissistic personality disorder.
 Sadly, though typically, you have received none of the credit and all of the grief in this dysfunctional family dynamic, meanwhile losing out on your teen years and the right to have been parented yourself, rather than becoming a surrogate parent to your siblings.

 Many kids who function as the parentified child are vulnerable to developing depression and anxiety, as their own attachment needs have been so severely neglected in the family home.
 The abuse you suffered has also likely led to depression, as all narcissistic homes are inherently emotionally abusive.
-Later in life this can lead to the problems you are describing with ‘attracting’ abusive people, due to a combination of complex factors such as naivity, an overly trusting nature/inability to read warning signals, or knowing how to recognize and protect healthy interpersonal boundaries.
-Your situation is a common one in families with narcissistic parents.
+Later in life this can lead to the problems you are describing with ‘attracting’ abusive people, due to a combination of complex factors such as naivety, an overly trusting nature/inability to read warning signals, or knowing how to recognize and protect healthy interpersonal boundaries.
+Your situation is a common one in families and children with narcissistic parents.

 Fast forwarding to the present, you are the victim, amongst other things, of “projection” by your father, the golden child and likely others who are complicit in keeping this negative family system going.
 Projection is a core narcissistic defense whereby the narcissistic person, in essence, blames the target for their own abusive actions and weaknesses.
 Thus projection is a lethal weapon of denial and blame shifting that is based on the absence of insight and the inability to ‘occupy’ reality.
 When a narcissistic person projects onto another they are in effect saying: